mattpe/mdds/05-internet-radio.md

         - Mount point: test (or whatever you like but URL firendly: no äö, spaces, specials characters, etc...)
         - Login:pass: source:your-password (or something else if you changed the source password in config)

-### Client side streamer - Option C: Your choice
+### Client side streamer - Option C: Your choice (preferred)

+- Test/use any other [streaming source software](https://icecast.org/apps/) for streaming to Icecast
 - Check possibilities to use production devices in media lab?
-- Test/use any other [streaming source software](https://icecast.org/apps/) for streaming to Icecast

 ### Server side HTML